Table of contents

 - Take a note of the basic information — company overview, revenue, number of customers

-- Analyse the product your competition offers — take a deeper look at the features, perks, and technology
+- Analyze the product your competition offers — take a deeper look at the features, perks, and technology

 - Analyse their customers base — the type of customer will tell you who the desired audience is, what is the level of brand awareness, which social media platforms they use, and much more.